CTL Instructor Handbook

 - It is vital to clearly communicate expectations and goals with students and your TA.

 - Encourage questions every class period.
 Begin and end each class period by asking for questions.
-Keep the class website (eLearning) up-to-date.
+Keep the class eLearning site up-to-date.

 - Return emails from students as soon as possible (within reason).

-- Periodically remind students of major project or exam due dates.
+- Periodically remind students of due dates for major projects or exams.

 Email Policies

-All UTD employees are to use UTD email for the purposes of conducting UTD business.
-All communication with students is to be made to the students’ official UTD email account.
-It is the responsibility of the instructors and students to monitor their UTD-issued email and ensure that the email account is properly maintained and meets any email quotas to allow emails to be delivered.
+All UT Dallas employees are to use University email for the purposes of conducting business.
+All communication with students is to be made to the students’ official UT Dallas email account.
+It is the responsibility of the instructors and students to monitor their UT Dallas-issued email and ensure that the account is properly maintained.

 Missed Exams

-- Students in UTD varsity sports or participating in other University-sponsored events may present at the beginning of the year a note from their coach, athletic director or faculty sponsor; this constitutes an allowable absence.
-Any midterms on such dates must be made up for these students.
-Athletic events do not occur during the final exam week.
+- Students who participate in UT Dallas varsity sports or other University-sponsored events may present a note from their coach, athletic director or faculty sponsor at the beginning of the semester; this constitutes an allowable absence.
+If a midterm falls on one of those dates, students must be given the opportunity to make it up.
+Athletic events are not scheduled during the final exam week.

-- At the instructor’s discretion, students may be allowed to make up missed exams based on allowable excuses.
-Allowable and documented excuses, such as observance of religious holy days, must be honored according to UTD rules and as indicated in the course syllabus.
-Instructors must be consistent across all students to avoid any appearance of impropriety and are encouraged not to stray far from the school norms.
-Please consult with your associate dean or program head when deciding your exam policies.
+- Instructors may allow students to make up missed exams based on approved and documented excuses.
+Some excuses, such as the observance of religious holy days, must be accommodated in accordance with UT Dallas policy and should be clearly stated in the course syllabus.
+Instructors should apply policies consistently to all students and are encouraged to align with departmental practices to ensure fairness.
+Consult with your associate dean or program head when deciding your exam policies.

 Grading Exams